Have questions? We're here.

 Day 2: Troon | Embark

-After breakfast, check out and bring your luggage to the foyer, keeping any items needed for the day in your hand luggage, as your main bag will be transferred to the ship.
+After breakfast, check out and bring your luggage to the foyer.
+Keep essentials in your hand luggage, as your main bag will be transferred directly to the ship.

-In the afternoon, a two-hour transfer will take you to the port of Troon on the west coast, where you board the Sylvia Earle.
-After settling into your cabin and attending important briefings, sail along Scotland's northwest coast, meeting your expedition team and crew in the evening.
+In the afternoon, a two-hour transfer takes you to the west coast port of Troon, where the expedition team will warmly welcome you aboard the Sylvia Earle.
+Once on board, settle into your cabin before attending essential briefings.
+In the evening, you set sail along Scotland's northwest coast, where you can have the opportunity to meet your expedition team and crew.

 Day 3-4: Inner Hebrides